 The Agency will be charging the fees before the services are provided in accordance with Article 71 of its Financial Regulation.
-Debit notes will be issued in the first quarter for the current financial year and will have a fixed settlement period of thirty (30) days.
+Debit notes will be issued in the first month for the current financial year and will have a fixed settlement period of thirty (30) days.

 The timely collection of the revenue is very important in order to ensure the necessary cash inflows needed to cover the planned projects' expenditure throughout the year.
 Therefore, the Budget team of the Agency will ensure strict monitoring of the revenue collection.
+By the end of the first quarter of any financial year, the Agency will analyse its revenue collection rate and decide whether it needs to amend its budget.